MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/server-core-app-compatibility.md

 1. Download the Windows Server and Server FOD ISO image files to a local folder on a Windows computer.

-   - If you have a volume license you can download the Windows Server and Server FOD ISO image files from the [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).
+   - If you have a volume license, you can download the Windows Server and Server FOD ISO image files from the [Volume Licensing Service Center](https://www.microsoft.com/Licensing/servicecenter/default.aspx).
    - The Server FOD ISO image file is also available for Long-Term Servicing Channel releases on the [Microsoft Evaluation Center](https://www.microsoft.com/evalcenter/evaluate-windows-server) or on the [Visual Studio portal](https://visualstudio.microsoft.com) for subscribers.

 1. Open an elevated PowerShell session and then use the following commands to mount the image files as drives: